00mjk/Python-For-Machine-Learning/Module00/readme.md

-# Module00 - Basic stuff - Eleven Commandments
+# :books: Module00 - Basic stuff - Eleven Commandments

 The goal of the module is to get started with the Python language.

-## Notions of the module
+## :information_source: Notions of the module :

 Basic setup, variables, types, functions, ...

-## General rules
+## :dash: General rules :

 * The version of Python to use is 3.7, you can check the version of Python with the following command: `python -V`
 * The norm: during this bootcamp you will follow the [PEP 8 standards](https://www.python.org/dev/peps/pep-0008/).
 You can install [pycodestyle](https://pypi.org/project/pycodestyle) which is a tool to check your Python code.